EvictionLab/eviction-lab-website/content/updates/blog/questions-and-answers/index.md

 ---
 The COVID-19 pandemic has made it difficult for hundreds of thousands of people to pay rent and stay housed.
 At the Eviction Lab, we believe that everyone deserves a place to call home, especially during an emergency like this.

 The following is a guide with some of the most relevant questions that tenants could have as the eviction protections lapse.
-We are encouraging everyone to learn about your rights in court, apply to rental assistance, and search for legal counsel.
+We are encouraging everyone to learn about your rights in court, search for legal counsel and apply to rental assistance if it is available.

+This page was updated on January 20th, 2022.

 *Note: this page is intended to provide general information and does not constitute legal advice.
 Please consult an attorney barred in your state for advice about a specific legal matter.*